hubmapconsortium/spatial-transcriptomics-pipeline/README.md

     - `label_exp_size` *int*
       Pixel size labels are dilated by in final step.
 Helpful for closing small holes that are common from thresholding but can also cause cell boundaries to exceed their true boundaries if set too high.
 Label dilation respects label borders and does not mix labels.

+### Segmentation
+- `find_ripley` *boolean?*
+  If true, Ripley's Spatial Statistic will be run on spot data.
+Defaults to False.
+- `save_pdf` *boolean?*
+  If true, all QC metrics will save plots to pdf.
+If false, only `yml` output will be provided.
+Defaults to True.
+Note: Some values from earlier stages are optionally read in to provide select metrics.
+If not using singular `json` file as input, refer to `input_schemas/qc.json` for values that can be passed for more precise results.

 ## Development
 Code in this repository is formatted with [black](https://github.com/psf/black) and [isort](https://pypi.org/project/isort/), and this is checked via Travis CI.